RockwellShah/bitnote/README.md

 ### ✅ Why BitNote

 BitNote is built for people who want to store sensitive information without trusting big tech, subscriptions, or centralized servers.
-It’s like a fireproof vault that lives on the blockchain — without the hardware or the hassle.
+It’s like a fireproof vault that lives on the blockchain, without the hardware or the hassle.
 It's great for passwords, private keys, seedphrases, or other sensitive text data.

 - **✔️ Strong Security**
   “Military Grade” encryption to keep your secrets safe.